c2997108/lastwasm/README.rst

 The requested thread count is capped by the number of query FASTA records.
 A single query record therefore uses one search thread.
-The UI shows elapsed time and an approximate remaining time, using a small browser-local timing model from previous runs when available.
+The UI shows elapsed time and pthread search progress based on completed query chunks.
+It also shows an approximate remaining time using a small browser-local timing model from previous runs when available.
 Other LAST options are passed through to the compiled LAST programs rather than reinterpreted by a separate JavaScript search engine.

+Large TAB results are transferred as a UTF-8 buffer.
+The page immediately shows the first 2 MiB and provides the complete output through ``Download TAB``.
+The dot plot uses up to eight parser workers and evenly samples at most 100,000 alignments to bound Plotly memory; the downloaded TAB file remains complete.

 WASM/Node (legacy experimental)
 -------------------------------